karol11/ltm/docs/intro.md

 ## Move semantics

 It’s supported.
 It’s mostly usable for operations over `std::vector` items.
-Don’t rely on it too much, because C++ allows compiler to silently ignore move even  on `std::move`, for example on `initializer_lists` returning `const T&`.
+Don’t rely on it too much, because C++ allows compiler to silently ignore `std::move`, for example on `initializer_lists` returning `const T&`.
 And don’t abuse it because when you’re moving composition pointers from one object to another, you should precisely check if you aren’t creating loops in the composition graph.
 It’d be better to completely avoid `std::move` over ltm pointers.

 ## Multithreading

 LTM don’t share global state.
 Thus ltm is thread-aware, but it is not thread-safe.
-All copy, construction, and dispose operations on ltm pointers are safe as long as all objects belong to single thread.
+All copy, construction, and dispose operations on ltm pointers are safe as long as all affected objects belong to the single thread.
-LTM assumes that object hierarchy created on one thread belongs to this thread and processed in single-thread manner.
+LTM assumes that object hierarchy created on one thread belongs to this thread and is processed in a single-thread manner.
 Application code could pass the whole object tree or its detached subtrees to another thread using some request/response queues.
-This action transfers ownership over original hierarchy from thread to queue and from queue to new thread.
+This action transfers ownership over the original hierarchy from thread to queue and from queue to a new thread.
 Objects passed to another thread should form an enclosed domain by all its pointers (including the shared ones).

 Note: Don't pass pointers across threads.
 Pass objects.